justynath/read-and-grow/README.md

 <hr>

-**Current Reading**
+### Current Reading

-  - Introduction of a new book "The Psychology of Money" with an image of the cover and short description of what teh book is about.
+- Introduction of a new book "The Psychology of Money" with an image of the cover and short description of what the book is about.

   <details><summary>Current Reading Screenshot</summary>